France, Itinerary

 Two Wonderful Days in Amboise, France

-Amboise, France is the perfect homebase for exploring the eastern part of the Loire Valley.
-From Amboise, you have convenient access to stunning French châteaux and vineyards.
-What really makes it work as a homebase, though, is its own two chateaux and many cafes for you to explore without stepping in a car.
+Amboise, France is an excellent jumping off point for exploring the eastern part of the Loire Valley.
+From Amboise, you have convenient access to some of the region’s best châteaux and vineyards.
+What really makes it work as a home base, though, is its own two chateaux and many cafes for you to explore without stepping in a car.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase through one of these links, I will earn a small commission.
 This occurs at no added cost to you.